obiba/mica2/mica-webapp/src/main/webapp/bower_components/sf-obiba-file-upload/README.md

 }
 ```

-If you wish to override the validation messages, use the `sfObibaFileUploadOptions` provider.
+To set default message values in case they are not defined in the form definition, use the `sfObibaFileUploadOptions` provider.
 Through the provider you can either set the message or a message key that can be found in your translation files:

 ```
 var myModule = angular.module('myModule', [
  ...
  'sfObibaFileUpload',
 ]).config([..., 'sfObibaFileUploadOptionsProvider', function(...,sfObibaFileUploadOptionsProvider){
-  sfObibaFileUploadOptionsProvider.setValidationMessageKey('missingFiles', 'missing-files');
+  sfObibaFileUploadOptionsProvider.setValidationMessage('missingFiles', 'missing-files');
-  sfObibaFileUploadOptionsProvider.setValidationMessageKey('minItems', 'min-items');
+  sfObibaFileUploadOptionsProvider.setValidationMessage('minItems', 'min-items');
+  sfObibaFileUploadOptionsProvider.setGeneralMessage('emptyMessage', 'min-items'); // when the list of files is empty

   // --or--

-  sfObibaFileUploadOptionsProvider.setValidationMessageKey('missingFiles', 'Missing files.');
+  sfObibaFileUploadOptionsProvider.setValidationMessage('missingFiles', 'Missing files.');
-  sfObibaFileUploadOptionsProvider.setValidationMessageKey('minItems', 'Must have 3 files.');
+  sfObibaFileUploadOptionsProvider.setValidationMessage('minItems', 'Must have 3 files.');
+  sfObibaFileUploadOptionsProvider.setGeneralMessage('emptyMessage', 'No documents.'); // when the list of files is empty

 }]);
 ```